imonisweet1/eventpass/README.md

 ---
 ## **API Endpoints**
 ### Authentication
-POST /register - Register a new user.<br>
+- POST /register - Register a new user.
-POST /login - Log in an existing user.<br>
+- POST /login - Log in an existing user.
 ### Events
-GET /events - Fetch all events.<br>
+- GET /events - Fetch all events.
-POST /events - Add a new event (admin only).
+- POST /events - Add a new event (admin only).
 ### Tickets
-POST /purchase - Purchase a ticket for an event.<br>
+- POST /purchase - Purchase a ticket for an event.
-POST /validate - Validate a ticket QR code.
+- POST /validate - Validate a ticket QR code.
 ### Future Improvements
-Add user roles (e.g., admin vs. attendee).<br>
+- Add user roles (e.g., admin vs. attendee).
-Include payment gateway integration for ticket purchases.<br>
+- Include payment gateway integration for ticket purchases.
-Enable real-time ticket validation updates.<br>
+- Enable real-time ticket validation updates.
-Add unit and integration testing.
+- Add unit and integration testing.
 ### Contributing
 If you'd like to contribute, feel free to fork the repository and submit a <br> pull request.
 Ensure all code changes are well-documented and tested.